Frequently Asked Questions

 The 401k Averages Book database does not consist of “plan” data but instead is made up of “products”.
 See Questions 1, 2 and 5 for more information.

-The term “investment expense”, for the purposes of the book, represents any asset based charges applied to plan assets.
-To the extent that investment management fees, fund expense ratios, 12b-1 fees, sub-transfer agent fees, contract charges, wrap and advisor fees or any other asset based charges are a part of a particular product in the database they are included in the “investment expense” of that product.
-Thus by extension the average “investment expense” calculation includes all of the above charges.
+The term “investment” represents asset based charges applied to plan assets.
+However, asset based recordkeeping fees are exempt from this classification for particular products.
+To the extent that investment management fees, fund expense ratios, 12b-1 fees, sub-transfer agent fees, contract charges, wrap and advisor fees or any other asset based charges are a part of a particular product in the database they are included in the investment expense of that product.

-The term “recordkeeping and administration”, for the purposes of the book, represents any hard dollar charges for recordkeeping and administration services.
-To the extent that testing, 5500 form preparation, non-discretionary trustee, communications and document preparation or any other recordkeeping and administrative services are part of a particular product in the database they are included in the “recordkeeping and administration” of that product.
-Thus by extension the average “recordkeeping and administration” calculation includes all of the above charges.
-Participant initiated transactions such as loans, distributions and QDRO’s are not included in “recordkeeping and administration”.
+When denoted with one asterisk, recordkeeping administration represents hard dollar and asset based fees for recordkeeping administration services.
+To the extent that testing, 5500 form preparation, non-discretionary trustee, communications and document preparation or any other recordkeeping administrative services are part of a particular product in the database they are included.

 The asset allocation for each scenario is; 44% Large Equity, 10% Stable Value, 7% International Equity, 8% Fixed Income, 31% Balanced/Target Date.
 The Balanced/ Target Date allocation represents the average of the Balanced and Target Date investment options.